michellel7435/sep11-freedom-project/blog/entry02.md

 ##### 12/9/24

 ## Content
 During the time period I've been learning more about my tool and how it would fit into my freedom project.
-I watched many videos on how to work with animejs and trying to get an better interpretation on how I can use some animation from animejs and make it into something, like an animated character.
+I watched many videos on how to work with animejs and tried to get a better interpretation on how I can use some animation from animejs and make it into something, like an animated character.
 I was learning mostly on my tool by watching videos such as [AnimeJS tutorial](https://www.youtube.com/watch?v=WogfLKQHi1A) where I learned more about my tool and the [AnimeJS website](https://animejs.com).
 I was trying to focus on how the animation would work and how it could work such as seeing if this tool can make a piano key with the feature such as disappearing on click.

 #### Tinkering 1:
 For this tinker I was trying to see morphing of a shape to another.
-I wanted to see if its possible to make a piano game using morphing because it was the closest thing I could've gotten AnimeJS to relate with.
+I wanted to see if it's possible to make a piano game using morphing because it was the closest thing I could've gotten to AnimeJS to relate with.
 ![image](https://github.com/user-attachments/assets/175acadf-c1c4-414a-b660-2fd8b352265f)

 The code above was an AnimeJS animation where the square would morph into a circle.
-What I didn't get was why didn't the square move while changing into a cicrle.
+What I didn't get was why didn't the square move while changing into a circle.
 I was able to figure out how to move it to the left because I was missing a CSS code.

 #### Tinkering 2:
-I also have trying to the basic of aimation and adding more code within the line.
+I also have been trying to the basics of animation and adding more code within the line.
 First: I needed to add my own CSS and my own HTML setup.
 ![PNG image](https://github.com/user-attachments/assets/b8e15bde-e6fc-447a-b5a3-b8ab91cd4725)
 ![PNG image](https://github.com/user-attachments/assets/d49015fa-d30d-472b-bf5d-2cdcdbe1288a)
-Second: This allowed my animation of the circle can show in my server when I code the animation down.
+Second: This allowed my animation of the circle to show in my server when I code the animation down.
 ![PNG image](https://github.com/user-attachments/assets/ac695f5e-329d-4050-9a14-47e078e761f7)
 That would give me the circle and I was trying to target my animation as well.
 ![PNG image](https://github.com/user-attachments/assets/f30a9930-dd7f-4cb3-93fa-cee964448af0)